 Just as my students add together investment gains, they also make the mistake of adding together gains and losses.
 For instance, if a hypothetical investor loses 50% this year but makes 50% next year, many of my students think our investor is back to even.
 But in fact, the cumulative result is a 25% loss.
 The grim reality: To recoup a 50% loss, you need a 100% gain.
 This highlights the danger of betting heavily on a few stocks, buying investments with margin debt and purchasing leveraged exchange-traded index funds.

 Struggling with the notion of investment compounding?
-You might try playing around with a simple investment calculator, such as the one offered on Dave Ramsey’s website.
+You might try playing around with a simple investment calculator, such as this one.
 Unfortunately, the calculator doesn’t allow you to assume a negative rate of return.
 But it does show how your money can balloon, given enough time, good savings habits and even a modest rate of return.